 - Enjoy Learning Opportunities Relevant to Their Lives and Work: Online learners want to make sure that learning is meaningful to their personal and professional life (Myers-Wylie et al., 2009).
 Case studies, problem solving activities, simulations and other approaches that offer opportunities for students to connect learning to their own lives and work are most rewarding.

-- Online courses usually offer students flexibility in their schedule but as a result may have assignments that require you to work independently and as a part of virtual teams.
-No one will check your progress every day.
-This kind of learning environment requires students to take more initiative than in a face-to-face environment.
-You need to be self-motivated and self-disciplined to succeed as an online student.
+Online courses usually offer students flexibility in their schedule but as a result may have assignments that require you to work independently and as a part of virtual teams.
+No one will check your progress every day, so it’s important you are self-motivated and self-disciplined to succeed as an online student.

-- Comfort expressing your ideas in writing and interest in reading others’ ideas in writing is especially helpful for learning online.
+Comfort expressing your ideas in writing and interest in reading others’ ideas in writing is especially helpful for learning online.
 Most of your communication will be through the written word.
 Thus, it is important for you as an online learner to feel comfortable in communicating through reading and writing.
 Other courses may utilize tools which enable you to record video and audio responses to discussions or deliver virtual presentations in recorded or live formats.

 If you are still not sure, our Self Assessment for Online Learning Readiness Survey may help you determine whether online learning is a good choice for you.